-In Term 4, our Inquiry topic is ‘Moo to You’.
-We will be learning about different types of farms and farm animals.
-Students will consider the basic needs of living things and focus on the life cycle of a chick.
-The students will think about the food that they eat and question where it comes from.
-They will explore some different basic processes of food production (from farm to plate) and each class will be creating a ‘Healthy Recipe Book’.
-The Preps will participate in a STEM session where they must plan and create a liveable shelter for a chosen farm animal.
+The students will gain an understanding of different types of farms and farm animals.
+They will consider the basic needs of living things and learn about the life cycle of a chick.
+The students will think about the food that they eat and question where it came from.
+They will explore some different basic processes of food production (from farm to plate).
+They will explore the significance of farm life to our everyday living.

-The SMART Spelling approach will continue to introduce a range of graphs, digraphs and trigraphs.
-Students will break words into their individual sounds and syllables as a method to support their spelling.
-Each week a specific sound will be highlighted, and students will have a spelling list of words to work with during the week.
+The SMART Spelling program will continue to introduce a range of graphs, digraphs and trigraphs, as students will break words into their individual sounds and syllables as a method to support their spelling.
+Each week a specific sound will be highlighted and students will have spelling list words to work with during the week.

-The focus for writing during term four will be narrative and explanation texts.
+The focus for writing during term four will be narrative, persuasive and explanation texts.
 Teachers will focus on elements of the VCOP and Seven Steps to Writing Success such as sizzling starts, story graphs and providing detail for the reader through their use of adjectives and adverbs.
-They will learn the text structures of these genres, which will help support their writing development.
+They will learn the text structures of these genres, which will help, support their writing development.

 During Term Four, students will be revisiting key concepts and consolidating their understanding.
 They will continue to develop their ability to tell the time as well as their understanding of measurement concepts such as length, volume and mass using both informal (Gr.
 1) and formal units of measurement (Gr 2).
 Students’ understanding of number will be explored further through skip counting and place value knowledge.
 As students develop their understanding of addition, subtraction (Gr 1), multiplication and division (Gr 2), they will learn to apply this knowledge to solve mathematical problems relating to everyday life.

 You Can Do It – Grade 1 and 2 students will continue to explore the You Can Do It Keys to Success focusing on ‘Resilience’.
-Showing resilience means knowing how to stop oneself from getting extremely angry, down, or worried when something “bad” happens.
-It means being able to calm down and feel better when you get very upset and being able to control your behaviour when you are upset.
+Showing resilience means knowing how to stop oneself from getting extremely angry, down or worried when something “bad” happens.
+It means being able to calm down and feel better when you get very upset and being able to control behaviour when very upset.

 Grade 2 students will also focus on developing their independence ready for their transition into the middle school.